What is the safest way to pay: Writing a check vs. swiping a debit card

 You should always check your bank statements often and review transactions.
 If you notice anything amiss, report any unauthorized transactions immediately to your financial institution.
 You may also consider filing a police report, which can provide extra support against fraudulent charges.

 When shopping online, check your browser for a security symbol, such as an unbroken key or a padlock, on each website to ensure encryption.
-Lastly, make sure you are using a password-protected wireless signal to check your bank account balance, pay bills, and shop, so hackers have less chance to capture your password and account information.
+Lastly, when accessing sensitive information like bank accounts and making online purchases, it is important to use a password-protected wireless signal.
+This reduces the risk of hackers stealing your password and account information.

 Is paying with a check safe?